http://www.newpaltz.edu/edadmin

 May not be repeated for credit

 EDA775.
-New York State Education Law and Policy Implementation.
+Education Law & Policy Implementation.
 3 Credits.

-This course addresses the laws and policies that affect schools in New York State.
-New York State laws and regulations, as influenced by federal constitutional and statutory laws, will be examined as they relate to governing, managing, and implementing school programs.
+Candidates will learn about the laws and policies that affect schools in New York State.
+State laws and regulations will be examined as they relate to ethically governing, managing, and implementing school programs, as will the ways in which State laws and regulations are influenced by federal constitutional and statutory laws.

 Restrictions: